BA in Education, Mathematics & Business Studies (MI014)

 School Placement 2 - Year 3, Semester 6: In this two-week placement, students will work in special settings including the possibility of an international placement.
 The purpose of this placement is to support the student in becoming an inclusive teacher and to develop their confidence and competence in responding to diverse needs in the classroom.

-School Placement 3 & 4 - Year 4, Semester 8: These placements will run simultaneously over 12 weeks.
-School Placement 3 addresses the whole school elements of the extended placement beyond the classroom and provides structure to the student’s whole school learning throughout the placement including the continuation of the Professional Portfolio.
-In School Placement 4 the student teachers will plan, prepare and implement schemes of work and lesson plans in their subject areas at Junior and Senior Cycle level.
+School Placement 3 - Year 4, Semester 8: School Placement 3 will run over 14 weeks.
+In School Placement 3 the student teachers will plan, prepare and implement schemes of work and lesson plans in their subject areas at Junior and Senior Cycle level.
 There will be a strong emphasis on reflective practice throughout these modules.

 The following list demonstrates just some of the careers our graduates have pursued: